-Cheese Mochi: Echigo Seika’s Super Fluffy Rice Snack
+Cheese Mochi: Echigo Seika’s Fluffy Puffed Rice Snack

-When it comes to Japanese snacks with a cheese flavor, in Japan there are some unique products that probably can’t be seen in other countries.
+When it comes to Japanese snacks with a cheese flavor, in Japan there are some unique products that probably can’t be found in other countries.

-Representative examples of such cheese snacks include a combination of a traditional Japanese snack food and cheese like what I purchased this time, Echigo Seika’s “Funwari Cheese Mochi (ふんわり チーズもち)”.
+Representative examples of such cheese snacks include a combination of traditional Japanese food and cheese like what I purchased this time, Echigo Seika’s “Funwari Cheese Mochi (ふんわり チーズもち)”.